 To pique the interest of investors, you should prepare a growth plan for the next five years at least as many investors will expect to see a return within this amount of time.

 The process of applying is also lengthy and time-consuming, not to mention competitive due to the ’free’ element.
-Be confident that you’re the best candidate for your chosen grant.
+Be confident that you’re the best candidate for your chosen grant before you start exploring this as a viable means of securing funding for your business.

 If you don’t qualify for a government grant, then consider the government backed scheme Start Up Loans.
 They are a subsidiary of the British Business Bank and provide finance and support for new businesses and those who struggle to get access to financing.
 A loan from the company is a personal loan of up to £25,000 per partner or owner of the business (with a maximum of £100,000 allocated per business), and comes with a year of mentoring from Start Up Loans to help your business grow.